May 31, 2019

 Before coming to Asbury as a professor in 2013, Brown served as assistant professor of Finance and Economics at Anderson University, receiving a “Faculty of the Year” award and serving on multiple university-wide committees.

-During his time at Asbury, Brown has quickly earned recognition for excellence in the classroom, with awards including the Francis White Ewbank Excellence in Teaching Award (given to one faculty member per year) and an award presented by Asbury Student Congress for “Outstanding Service to Asbury Students.”
+During his time at Asbury, Brown has quickly earned recognition for excellence in the classroom, with awards including the Frances White Ewbank Excellence in Teaching Award (given to one faculty member per year) and an award presented by Asbury Student Congress for “Outstanding Service to Asbury Students.”
 Additionally, Brown has assumed leadership roles, serving on panels, task forces and committees to articulate and advance the mission of Asbury University.

 “Kevin is an outstanding, high-quality person, faculty member, administrator and friend,” said Mike Kane, Dean of the DSB.
 “He symbolizes the qualities we hold dear at Asbury and he’ll carry those into the role of president.
 He has the right vision for the future and understands how difficult the higher-education landscape is.
 He’ll approach that in a prayerful and strong leadership manner.”